javirandor/javirandor.github.io/_posts/2024-10-24-jailbreaks.md

 author: Javier Rando
 ---

+> Updates:
+* 📝 New section with reflections after discussing this work with the community.
+* 🆕 We have written a new paper on the challenges to make progress in LLM security.
+[Check it out!](https://arxiv.org/abs/2502.02260)
+* ✅ This blogpost has been accepted at ICLR Blogpost track.

 Jailbreak papers keep landing on arXiv and conferences.
 Most of them look the same and jailbreaks have turned into a new sort of ImageNet competition.
 In this post, I write about the reasons that make me think most of these papers are no longer valuable to the community, and how we could maximize the impact of our work to improve our understanding of LLM vulnerabilities and defenses.

 Let’s start with what *jailbreaks* are.
 LLMs are fine-tuned to [refuse harmful instructions](https://arxiv.org/abs/2204.05862).
 Ask ChatGPT to help you build a bomb, and it'll reply "I cannot help you with that".
 Think of this *refusal* as a *security feature* in LLMs.
 In a nutshell, jailbreaks *exploit* these safeguards to bypass refusal and *unlock* knowledge that developers meant to *be inaccessible*.
 Actually, the name comes from its similarities to [jailbreaking the OS in a iPhone](https://www.microsoft.com/en-us/microsoft-365-life-hacks/privacy-and-safety/what-is-jailbreaking-a-phone) to access additional features.